-Firstly we just wanted to introduce Kate, how long you have been doing Sleep Time Baby for and how did you get into it?
+How long you have been doing Sleep Time Baby for and how did you get into being a sleep consultant?

-So, I set up Sleep Time Baby nearly 3 years ago now and it was born out of my son who at the age of 2 never really slept through the night and that was obviously causing us a lot of sleep deprivation, we hired a sleep consultant and through that process, he started sleeping through in like 3 days.
-We found ourselves thinking ‘what happened?’
-‘Why were we getting this so wrong?’ and it was that fascination that led me to want to understand more about it and led me to do the training course and to basically help other people.
+I set up Sleep Time Baby nearly 3 years ago now.
+My son had never really slept through the night by the age of and that was obviously causing us a lot of sleep deprivation.
+We hired a sleep consultant and through that process, he started sleeping through in 3 days.
+We found ourselves thinking “what happened?” and “why were we getting this so wrong?”.
+It was that fascination that led me to want to understand more about it and led me to do the training course.
 One of my main aims is to share sleep education so other people can understand their problems with sleep and not suffer like we did.

-And through all the people you have seen over the years, would you say there is a number one mistake or an underlying issue that seems to come up with all of your clients?
+Would you say there is a number one mistake or an underlying issue that parents make?

-Fabulous, I am assuming that is then the opposite for October time when the clocks go back and it starts to get dark?
+Fabulous, we assume that is then the opposite for October time when the clocks go back?

 Yes, absolutely, yes!

-Yeah sure, so often they can be quite frightening experiences but they are quite different actually.
-Firstly to talk about night terrors which are kinda categorised more as a sleep disorder, they happen from the age of about three-ish, so if you have a situation like that with a child who is younger, it probably isn’t a night terror.
-A night terror will look like something that the child is not conscious, they can thrash around, they may be talking but they’re not coherent and often looking at what they’re doing.
-An episode can last up to 20 minutes and then the child will just go back to sleep and they will not know a thing about it in the morning, so the advice on dealing with those in that moment is not to do much apart from keep your child safe, because what’s happening is they’re stuck in a part of a sleep cycle so you waking them up could be more frightening to them than them actually dealing with it and trying to shake them out of out it almost.
-Keeping them safe, making sure they are ok, staying with them, probably not interacting with them too much, just let the terror ride out.
-The reason night terrors occur, science will tell you it’s probably from 3 main reasons:
+Night terrors are categorised more as a sleep disorder.
+They happen from the age of about three-ish, so if you have a situation like that with a child who is younger, it probably isn’t a night terror.
+A night terror will look like the child is not conscious.
+They can thrash around and they may be talking but they’re not coherent and often not looking at what they’re doing.
+An episode can last up to 20 minutes and then the child will just go back to sleep.
+They will not know a thing about it in the morning.

-- Overheating – so if your child seems very hot or you have a very hot room, remembering the safe guidelines are between 16 and 22 degrees, maybe think about cooling your child’s room down.
+- Overheating.
+If your child seems very hot or you have a very hot room (remembering the safe guidelines are between 16 and 22 degrees), maybe think about cooling your child’s room down.

-- Overtiredness – a child that is overtired is more likely to have a night terror because they find it hard to settle.
-If your child is overtired, try to elongate the nap or mainly try to go for an earlier bedtime to avoid the fact you are playing with overtiredness.
+- Overtiredness.
+A child that is overtired is more likely to have a night terror because they find it hard to settle.
+Try to elongate the nap or go for an earlier bedtime to avoid the fact you are playing with overtiredness.

-- A full bladder has also been known to create night terrors, so perhaps encourage your child to go to the toilet before they go to bed, or limiting liquids before bedtime or lifting them before you go to bed: those sorts of things can help with night terrors.
+- A full bladder has also been known to create night terrors.
+Encourage your child to go to the toilet before they go to bed, limit liquids before bedtime or lift them before you go to bed.

-Nightmares, are different – they happen in the second part of the night so probably from around 2am onwards and they are a component part of them waking through the more dream stage of sleep really.
-Again that is mainly down to overtiredness so think about addressing that, making sure that your child is self settling.
-It’s a bit more of a conscious action so if a child wakes from a nightmare, they are often able to tell you about it in the morning, so recognise those fears, don’t give them too much validity, but help them to manage through that situation, it is often the better way for dealing with those.
+Nightmares happen in the second part of the night so probably from around 2am onwards.
+They are a component part of them waking through the more dream stage of sleep.
+Again that is mainly down to overtiredness.
+So to help your children sleep better, reduce overtiredness and encourage self settling at nap and bedtime.
+If a child wakes from a nightmare, they are often able to tell you about it in the morning.
+Do recognise those fears but don’t give them too much validity.
+Helping them to manage through that situation is often the better way for dealing with those.

-Ok great, so another one for us is sleep aides, what are your thoughts on sleep aides?
-Obviously there are lots of different ones out there on the market – there’s Euan the Sheep, you’ve got your groclock, the sleep pod etc, what are your thoughts on those?
+What are your thoughts on sleep aides?
+Obviously there are lots of different ones out there on the market!
+Do they help your children sleep better?

-So there are some good ones and some bad ones but generally try to encourage your child to sleep independently is the most important thing.
+So there are some good ones and some bad ones!
+Generally trying to encourage your child to sleep independently is the most important thing.

-Yeah, sure so when you are doing that transition into their own space which is normally around 6 months, if you are using a moses basket or something that’s small enough, the idea and the suggestion is to spend more time in that room, so maybe doing naps in the room and then when you’re ready to transition them into sleeping in there, you can put the moses basket or crib side set ups into the cot space so it’s not so overwhelming, after a few days of doing that, just transition them into their space, often they sleep a bit better in a separate space and with more space for them to roam.
-It’s quite a straight forward transition, people often are more concerned about it than they need to be, just be ready to do it and hopefully you will see an improvement or more consistent sleep.
+When you are doing that transition into their own space which is normally around 6 months, if you are using something small like a moses basket, try to spend more time in the new room.
+Start off by doing naps in the room and then when you’re ready to transition them into sleeping in there at night, you can put the moses basket into the cot space so it’s not so overwhelming.
+After a few days of doing that, just transition them into their space.
+Often they sleep a bit better in a separate space and with more space for them to roam.
+It’s quite a straight forward transition: people often are more concerned about it than they need to be – just be ready to do it and hopefully you will see an improvement or more consistent sleep.

-When it gets to the older age, one big mistake people make is moving them too early, so the recommendation I have is to not move them into a bed or cot bed with the sides down until they are 2.5 years, or else they do not understand the freedom that they have, so unless you have a cot jumper i.e someone who climbs out of the cot, just hold off because you are probably better keeping them in that scenario then moving them out before then.
-If you have a child that doesn’t sleep well in a cot, it doesn’t necessarily help you by taking down the sides because they’ll just be up and at it, so tips to do it would be
+When it gets to the older age, one big mistake people make is moving them too early as they may not understand the freedom they have.
+The recommendation I have is to not move them into a bed/cot bed with the sides down until they are 2.5 years unless you have a cot jumper (someone who climbs out of the cot).
+If your child doesn’t sleep well in a cot, it doesn’t necessarily help you by taking down the sides.

 - Make a bigger deal about it so they are conscious of what is going on.